bartenbach/Docusign-Integration/README.md

 Once the server is up, proceed to http://localhost:8080

 ### REST API Endpoints
-http://localhost:8080/api/all JSON structure containing every document in the database (for testing mainly, we should probably get rid of this eventually)
+http://localhost:8080/api/all JSON structure containing every project in the database (for testing mainly, we should probably get rid of this eventually)

 http://localhost:8080/api/builder?builderName=Enter%20name%20here
 This endpoint returns all documents that belong to the builder specified in builderName.